maxfieldk/TE-Seq/README.md

   srna/outs/{sample_name}/star_output/{sample_name}.R.bw

 Snakemake report
-If you have run “snakemake --profile workflow/profile/default –report” There will be a file including the majority of all plots (there are too many produced by the pipeline to include all of them in a reasonably sized file..). report.html
+If you have run “snakemake --profile conf/profile/default --report report.html” There will be a file including the majority of all plots (there are too many produced by the pipeline to include all of them in a reasonably sized file..).
 This report makes it straightforward to determine which script produced which plot, and it includes all code used to produce plots (click on the (i) icon by a plot for this information)

 ### Notes on interpreting plots